Deevun155/ProKeysPreview/README.md

 # Pro Keys Preview
 A VST3 visualiser for Rock Band 3 Pro Keys charts.
 Compatible with REAPER.
 <img width="743" height="556" alt="image" src="https://github.com/user-attachments/assets/0c72fcd2-d869-4e75-942b-5c05710639a9" />

 Windows, Linux and MacOS versions are available.
 The Linux and MacOS versions haven't been tested, please create an issue if you run into problems.

 ## Installation
-- Download and copy the ProKeysPreview.vst3 folder to wherever REAPER looks for your VST3 files
+- Download and copy the ProKeysPreview.vst3 folder to wherever REAPER looks for your VST3 plugins.
     - On Windows, this is likely  `C:\Program Files\Common Files\VST3`
-- Add the Plugin to the FX for track you would like to preview
+- Add the plugin to the FX for track you would like to preview.

 ## Settings
 - Difficulty
     - The plugin assumes it has been placed in the FX window of the Expert difficulty.
     - When placed here, you can switch to the other tracks using the Difficulty setting, which automatically adjusts track speeds.
-      - This mimics the functionality of RBN Preview
+      - This mimics the functionality of RBN Preview.
     - Alternatively, you can place the plugin on all the different tracks and use the `This track` difficulty, which won't adjust the track speed.
 - Time Offset (ms)
     - The plugin will have some latency.
 It's likely to be different from RBN Preview.